How to Teach Your Teen to Drive

 Start practicing in an empty parking lot and build up from there.

 Before you practice driving on the road, practice driving in an empty parking lot.
-Here, your teen won’t just practice pulling into a parking space, but they roleplay all aspects of driving!
+Here, your teen won’t just practice pulling into a parking space, but they will roleplay all aspects of driving!
 With few obstructions, distractions, and other drivers, your teen can get used to operating the vehicle stress-free.

 Go over passenger safety too.